 On occasion, we are required by government orders, regulations or other legal requirements to block access to specified websites.
 To be clear, these are requests to block access to a website, not a request to remove user content; we did not receive a request from any government to remove user content last year.
 While we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
 Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to child pornography, online gambling or copyright.

-The figures below relate to the number of websites we were required to block access to during the relevant period of time; we may be required to block access in the specified country to such websites for an ongoing period of time, but we count such demands only for the period in which they were initially made.
+The figures below relate to the number of websites we were required to block access to during the relevant period of time.
+We may be required to block access in the specified country to such websites for an ongoing period of time but, except in Colombia, we count such demands only for the period in which they were initially made.
+For Colombia, because we are now provided with a running list of websites to block, we now report the total number of websites on the list at the end of the period.
 We were also required to block access to websites in India but are precluded by law from identifying the specific number of websites.

-Country Half of 2013 1 st Half of 2014 2 nd Half of 2014 1 st Half of 2015 2nd Half of 2015
+Half of 2013 1 st Half of 2014 2 nd Half of 2014 1 st Half of 2015 2nd Half of 2015 1st Half of 2016

-Belgium 18.5 25 11 8 24
+Belgium 18.5 25 11 8 24 20

-Colombia 600 1324 972 1,460 1,428
+Colombia 600 1324 972 1,460 1,428 815

-Greece 212 15 15 26 0
+Greece 212 15 15 26 0 150

+Hungary 0 0 0 0 0 251

-Italy 0 2 3 0 0
+Italy 0 2 3 0 0 0

-Portugal 1 17 36 74 28
+Portugal 1 17 36 74 28 0

-Russian Federation 0 0 66 7 3
+Russian Federation 0 0 66 7 3 0

-^{} In our first Transparency Report (published in January 2014), we reported on the full year for 2013.
+\ In our first Transparency Report (published in January 2014), we reported on the full year for 2013.
 Since that Report, we have reported data based on half-year periods.
 To aid the comparison between the half-year numbers we have reported since 2013 and the full-year numbers we reported in 2013, we have simply halved the 2013 numbers in the table.